Growth & Fulfillment

 Jordan can help with: Self-image, Guilt & Shame, Life Transitions, Work & Career, Goal Setting, and Personal Growth.

 Jordan has a bachelor’s degree in social work, a Master of Science in School Counseling, is a licensed social worker (LBSW), and has his LMHC.
 He has several years of experience working as a residential social worker and school counselor.

 Jordan’s counseling approach is faith-based, using Biblical values and principles.
 He also utilizes Dialectical Behavior Therapy and Emotionally Focused Therapy techniques but likes to remain flexible based on his client’s needs.
 Jordan is a certified SYMBIS facilitator for pre-marital couples and is certified to give Prepare/Enrich assessments for couples.

-Sarah can help with: Self-image, Life Transitions, Work and Career, Goal Setting, and Personal growth
+Bill can help with: Self-image, Life Transitions, Work and Career, Goal Setting, and Personal growth

 Ready to get started?

 National Recovery Month:

 Promote and support an understanding of mental health and substance use disorders.
 The official color for National Recovery Month is purple.
 The theme for 2023’s Recovery Month is: Hope is Real.
 Recovery is Real.
 Please visit www.samhsa.gov/recovery-month to find out ways that you can join in the celebration of healing and freedom from addiction!Read More